View Document Text

 portfolios.

-ONE generally does not engage in transactions that meet the technical definition of a short sale, ONE
+generally does not engage in transactions that meet the technical definition of a short sale, ONE may

-may from time to time engage in transactions (primarily by purchasing an exchange-traded fund)
+from time to time engage in transactions (primarily by purchasing an exchange-traded fund) that

-that have the effect of shorting a security or an asset class.
-ONE may also engage in transactions
+have the effect of shorting a security or an asset class.
+ONE may also engage in transactions (primarily

-(primarily by purchasing an exchange-traded fund) that utilize leverage.
-For some investment
+by purchasing an exchange-traded fund) that utilize leverage.
+For some investment management

-management engagements, ONE may use a sub-advisor or other outside platform provider to assist
+engagements, ONE may use a sub-advisor or other outside platform provider to assist with

 Investing in securities involves risk of loss that clients should be prepared to bear.
 Such risks include

-strategies can affect investment performance through increased brokerage and other transactions.
+can affect investment performance through increased brokerage and other transactions.
+Each client’s

-Each client’s propensity for risk however is thoroughly evaluated, documented, and considered
+propensity for risk however is thoroughly evaluated, documented, and considered throughout the

 Item 9 – Disciplinary Information